Paraspolit/cybersecurity-incident-journal/README.md

 # Incident Handler's Journal

 This document contains incident response journal entries completed as part of the Google Cybersecurity Certificate.
-Each entry is based on a simulated scenario designed to demonstrate incident handling, documentation, and analysis skills.
+Each entry is based on simulated scenarios designed to demonstrate incident handling, documentation, and analysis skills.

 ---